Alliedium/awesome-devops/12_networks_dns_tls_https_encryption_20-sep-2022/README.md

 ## Network Practices part I, Network manager service, nmtui nmcli

-All command run on `Manjaro` Linux distribution
+All commands run on `Manjaro` Linux distribution

 Check if service `NetworkManager` is installed on `Manjaro` VM